 How To Make It Work For You: Values are very personal.
 Draw up a list of bad values and good ones.
 If you’re confused, follow these guidelines:

 Bad values are those we cannot control, the ones that place us in situations where we look outside ourselves for the solution.
-For example: money, being the center of attention, good looks, always seeking pleasure and excitement, or not able to be alone.
+For example, money, being the center of attention, good looks, always seeking pleasure and excitement, or not being able to be alone.